Running flows

 - Avoid generated class names

-- Don't rely on structure alone
+- Don't rely on DOM structure alone

 - Wait after navigation